-HCS Choral Composition Competition 2025-2026
+HCS Choral Composition Competition 2026-2027

-Sponsored in part by: JW Pepper
+Sponsored by: JW Pepper

-2 Winners | $750 Prize for Each Winner
+$750 Prize for Each Winner

 -

-May 15: Submission portal opens
+June 15: Submission portal opens

-September 1: Intent to submit form deadline
+September 1: Entry Fee and Intent to submit form deadline

-October 1: Score & final materials deadline
+October 1: Full score & final materials deadline

 December 1: Winner notification